ly-zhu/Leveraging-Category-Information-for-Single-Frame-Visual-Sound-Source-Separation/README.md

 [3] Arandjelovic, Relja, and Andrew Zisserman.
 "Objects that sound."
 Proceedings of the European Conference on Computer Vision (ECCV).
 2018.

 ## Citation

+If you find this work useful in your research, please cite:

 ```bibtex
 @inproceedings{zhu2021leveraging,
   title={Leveraging Category Information for Single-Frame Visual Sound Source Separation},